Published on

 Chlorine is a chemical element with sanitizing properties.
 It is used to sanitize industrial waste and sewage, as a bleaching agent for paper production, or as a cleaning product in the form of bleach.

-The spa industry commonly utilizes chlorine as a hot tub sanitizer agent for the water.
-It rapidly eliminates bacteria and contaminants compared to other hot tub chemicals. but this doesn't mean it's the best solution.
+The spa industry commonly utses chlorine as a hot tub sanitizer agent for the water.
+It rapidly eliminates bacteria and contaminants compared to other hot tub chemicals, but this doesn't mean it's the best solution.

 Chlorine sanitizes water in a chemical reaction called oxidation.
 This chemical reaction results in the death of water contaminants that can cause disease.

 The mechanism behind how chlorine sanitizes water is not fully understood.
-Here is what we know so far:[3]
+Here is what we know:

 As a result, the contaminated water in your hot tub turns into fresh water.

-The most effective type of chlorine for hut tubs is sodium dichlor[4], found in the form of granules.
+The most effective type of chlorine for hut tubs is sodium dichlor, found in granules.
 Salt chlorine is also recommended for hot tub use.

 Chlorine also comes in tablet form.
 Chlorine tablets are usually made of trichlor.
 Trichlor is recommended for sanitizing swimming pools but not hot tubs.
 Besides attacking contaminants, pool chemicals such as trichlor are highly acidic.
 As a result, they deteriorate the hot tub coating.